elastic/kibana/rfcs/text/0011_global_search.md

 # Summary

-A core API exposed on both public and server sides, allowing to search for various objects and register result providers.
+A Kibana API exposed on both public and server side, allowing consumers to search for various objects and register result providers.

 # Basic example